Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 - Azure Storage - This provides a scalable and secure cloud storage solution for storing and managing application data, including files, blobs, and queues.<br>

+## Day 28 of #Microsoft Azure Fundamentals
+:large_blue_diamond: **Course**: **Microsoft Azure Fundamentals (AZ-900)** <br>

+I continued my learning journey on Azure Developer and Mobile Tools.

+### Xamarin

+Xamarin is an open-source platform for building modern and performant applications for iOS, Android, and Windows with .NET.
+Xamarin is an abstraction layer that manages communication of shared code with underlying platform code.
+Xamarin runs in a managed environment that provides conveniences such as memory allocation and garbage collection.<br>

+Xamarin enables developers to share an average of 90% of their application across platforms.
+This pattern allows developers to write all of their business logic in a single language (or reuse existing application code) but achieve native performance, look, and feel on each platform.<br>

+Xamarin applications can be written on PC or Mac and compile into native application packages, such as an .apk file on Android, or an .ipa file on iOS.<br>